rantools/rantools/docs/_sources/ReadMe.md.txt

 ### Setup Materials

 Tired of searching for textures one by one?
-No more: RanTools is here to save the day.
-Just select a directory and click Setup Materials and RanTools will find all pbr material textures available in the directory or one of its subdirectories and set them up for you. e.g. if you downloaded all your materials in the download folder, you can select that folder and click "setup materials" and all materials will be created for you.
+No more: RTools is here to save the day.
+Just select a directory and click Setup Materials and rtools will find all pbr material textures available in the directory or one of its subdirectories and set them up for you. e.g. if you downloaded all your materials in the download folder, you can select that folder and click "setup materials" and all materials will be created for you.

 ### Add UV Grid

 Just select the object you want to add the checker texture to and click " Add UV Grid".
 You can adjust the scale of the texture by moving the mouse on the horizontal axis.
 Click Remove UV Grid to remove the checker texture

 ![MaterialToolsUVGrid](/SnapShots/MaterialToolsUVGrid.gif)

 To quickly toggle  Checker Texture you can use the pie menu(Shift+W).

 ![MaterialToolsUVGridPie](/SnapShots/MaterialToolsUVGridPie.gif)

 ### Add Clay Material